ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

 >TODO: insert image

 Let's move to the heart of the solution: *nginx-proxy*.
-*Nginx-proxy* is a *Docker* image based on the famous web server *Nginx* and *docker-gen*, a tool using the container's environment variables to generate virtual hosts configurations and automatically apply them to *Nginx*.
+*Nginx-proxy* is a *Docker* image based on the famous web server *Nginx* and *docker-gen*, a tool using the container's environment variables to generate virtual host configurations and automatically apply them to *Nginx*.

 First of all, add to our ‘*docker-compose.yml*’ the *nginx-proxy* service:
 ```